 The effects of aerobic training in humans with DCD are relatively unknown, despite these encouraging animal data.
 A single study to date has evaluated the benefits of aerobic exercise on DCD in humans, and this was a secondary outcome of the study.
 Although participants performed limited aerobic training during the study, modest functional benefits were still detected.

-The main objective of this project will be to compare the benefits of aerobic versus balance training in DCD.
-We hypothesize that both aerobic and balance training will improve function in DCD subjects, but that the mechanisms in which these improvements occur differ.
-1) Balance training improves DCD individual’s ability to compensate for their activity limitations, but does not impact disease progression.
+This project’s main objective will be to compare the benefits of aerobic versus balance training in DCD.
+We hypothesize that both aerobic and balance training will improve function in DCD subjects but that the mechanisms in which these improvements occur differ.
+1) Balance training improves DCD individual’s ability to compensate for their activity limitations but does not impact disease progression.
 2) Aerobic exercise improves balance and gait in DCD persons by affecting brain processes and slowing cerebellar atrophy.

 Title: Natural History of Spinocerebellar Ataxia Type 7 (SCA7)